 Works in a large house with 2,000 to 3,000 square feet of attic space.
 Pulls in fresh air and exhausts hot air from the attic.
 A good traditional attic fan to cool the house at night.

 30-inch fan works best only if your house is large enough for it.

-Comes assembled.
+Comes fully assembled.
 Makes a big difference in air quality and temperature for a small amount of money.
 Has several speeds.
 Services up to 900 square feet.

 Easy to install.
 Runs on solar power.
 Pumps out a lot of heat to keep your home cooler in the summer.
 Quiet and easy to clean.
 Includes a thermostat and humidistat.

 Must have a good southern exposure for best solar charge.